Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: Introduction

-Although deterministic robot motion planning is a well-studied problem \cite{lavalle1998} \cite{schulman2014}, motion planning for robots \cite{lavalle2006} in the presence of uncertainties remains a challenging task.
+Motion planning is a fundamental task for robotics systems.
+It solves the problem of finding a smooth and `feasible' trajectory connecting two endpoints in the configuration space while achieving desired behaviors measured by `optimality' of the plan.
+On top of the optimality, in real-world practices, one often encounters ubiquitous uncertainties arising from modeling errors, sensor noise, and actuator noise.
 Scenarios such as UAVs navigating turbulent airstreams \cite{singh2017robust, majumdar2017}, legged robots traversing unknown terrains \cite{dai2012optimizing}, and manipulators grasping with sensor-induced noise \cite{kappler2015data} underscore the indispensability of motion planning techniques that accommodate dynamic and environmental uncertainties.
-Within the trajectory optimization paradigm, robust and safe motion planning \cite{singh2017robust} \cite{majumdar2017}\cite{lopez2019dynamic} \cite{kohler2020computationally} models uncertainties explicitly as random processes on top of the system dynamics, and seeks robust motion plans against these uncertainties by minimizing a risk metric over the trajectory distribution.
-Instead of a deterministic trajectory, a \textit{tube} or a \textit{funnel} \cite{majumdar2017} of trajectories becomes the main pursuit.
-Additionally, for uncertainties in state observations, belief space motion planning \cite{prentice2009belief, vitus2011closed} offers an elegant framework accommodating stochastic or partially observed states.
+Robust motion planning in the presence of uncertainties remains a challenging task.
+Instead of a deterministic trajectory, the notion of a \textit{`tube'}, \textit{`funnel'}, or \textit{`belief'} \cite{majumdar2017, prentice2009belief} of trajectories becomes our primary pursuit, where a collection or a distribution of trajectories is considered for accommodating stochastic or partially observed states.
+In the planning under uncertainty paradigm, in addition to the `feasible' and `optimal' objectives, `robustness' appears in the cost functionals as a risk indication in the decision-making of finding a motion plan \cite{singh2017robust} \cite{majumdar2017} \cite{kohler2020computationally}.